pytorch/pytorch/docs/source/notes/autograd.rst

 The key assumption made in the derivation of :eq:`[1]` is that function :math:`F` is a part of a real valued function.
-It implies that the Conjugate Wirtinger and Wirtinger derivative flowing back to :math:`F` are complex conjugate of each other.
+It implies that the Conjugate Wirtinger and Wirtinger derivative flowing back to :math:`F` are complex conjugates of each other.
 This allows us to use :math:`grad\_output` as the incoming Conjugate Wirtinger derivative and recover the incoming Wirtinger derivative by complex conjugation of :math:`grad\_output`.
 For more details, please check out Section 3.4 `here <https://arxiv.org/pdf/1701.00392.pdf>`_.